 So we're the issue.

-We still think of him, we pray for him.
+We still think of him.

-Um, you know, uh Paul, are you there?
+You know, Paul, are you there?

 I am.

-And uh Brit, thanks for having me.
+And Rich, thanks for having me.

-John has a big grin on his face, and the other two guys are going, how do I get this guy's phone number?
+John has a big grin on his face, and the other two guys are going, How do I get this guy's phone number?

-So it's good to hear.
+It's good to hear.

-So let me give you a quick background here on Paul.
+So, let me give you a quick background here on Paul.

-Paul's a retired chief master sergeant, Paul Lavelle.
+Paul's a retired Chief Master Sergeant, Paul Lavelle.

 He is the founder and executive director of Operation Restored Warrior, 26 years on active duty in the United States Air Force.